 What’s our part in this expedition?
 To see for ourselves what kind of damage are we making by our everyday actions – the market mechanisms, overall lifestyle and priorities choices.
 Once we look at this through the game, we can start wondering about how could it possibly be worth it.
 And that’s the power of Greenland Melting.

 Well, that’s all for this time.
 Feel free to follow Giant Lazer on Linkedin, Facebook, Instagram or Twitter.
 We are making an environmental-themed mobile app ourselves.
-It’s called Trash Rage AR and it’s coming soon.
+It’s called Planet Stories AR and it’s coming soon.